JuliaPy/Pandas.jl/README.md

 Caveats
 ----------
 Only a subset of the most frequently used Pandas methods and objects are currently wrapped.
-A major omission is the timeseries-related functionality, which will come later (pull requests welcome).
+The current major omissions are timeseries-related functions and Panels functions.
+Note that even if a function is not wrapped explicitly, it can still be called using various methods from [PyCall](https://github.com/stevengj/PyCall.jl).